Graham Capital Management L.P. Purchases 2,919 Shares of Nasdaq, Inc. (NASDAQ:NDAQ)

-Graham Capital Management L.P. lifted its position in Nasdaq, Inc. (NASDAQ:NDAQ – Free Report) by 14.3% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 23,289 shares of the financial services provider’s stock after buying an additional 2,919 shares during the quarter.
-Graham Capital Management L.P.’s holdings in Nasdaq were worth $1,132,000 as of its most recent SEC filing.
+Graham Capital Management L.P. raised its position in Nasdaq, Inc. (NASDAQ:NDAQ – Free Report) by 14.3% during the third quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 23,289 shares of the financial services provider’s stock after acquiring an additional 2,919 shares during the quarter.
+Graham Capital Management L.P.’s holdings in Nasdaq were worth $1,132,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also made changes to their positions in the company.
-Cresset Asset Management LLC increased its holdings in shares of Nasdaq by 4.5% in the first quarter.
-Cresset Asset Management LLC now owns 1,717 shares of the financial services provider’s stock valued at $306,000 after purchasing an additional 74 shares during the last quarter.
-Horizon Investments LLC boosted its position in shares of Nasdaq by 8.3% in the first quarter.
-Horizon Investments LLC now owns 1,120 shares of the financial services provider’s stock valued at $200,000 after acquiring an additional 86 shares during the period.
-Brinker Capital Investments LLC boosted its position in shares of Nasdaq by 0.4% in the first quarter.
-Brinker Capital Investments LLC now owns 29,446 shares of the financial services provider’s stock valued at $5,247,000 after acquiring an additional 106 shares during the period.
-Advisors Asset Management Inc. boosted its position in shares of Nasdaq by 1.7% in the first quarter.
-Advisors Asset Management Inc. now owns 7,142 shares of the financial services provider’s stock valued at $1,273,000 after acquiring an additional 120 shares during the period.
-Finally, Meiji Yasuda Asset Management Co Ltd. boosted its position in shares of Nasdaq by 10.6% in the second quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 1,360 shares of the financial services provider’s stock valued at $207,000 after acquiring an additional 130 shares during the period.
-72.47% of the stock is owned by institutional investors.
+A number of other institutional investors also recently bought and sold shares of the company.
+Jacobs Levy Equity Management Inc. lifted its holdings in Nasdaq by 58.8% in the third quarter.
+Jacobs Levy Equity Management Inc. now owns 319,810 shares of the financial services provider’s stock valued at $15,540,000 after acquiring an additional 118,480 shares during the period.
+Creative Planning increased its position in Nasdaq by 14.2% in the third quarter.
+Creative Planning now owns 41,259 shares of the financial services provider’s stock worth $2,005,000 after buying an additional 5,136 shares in the last quarter.
+The Manufacturers Life Insurance Company increased its position in Nasdaq by 214.0% in the third quarter.
+The Manufacturers Life Insurance Company now owns 6,281,617 shares of the financial services provider’s stock worth $305,224,000 after buying an additional 4,280,846 shares in the last quarter.
+Crestwood Advisors Group LLC purchased a new stake in Nasdaq in the third quarter worth about $245,000.
+Finally, Adage Capital Partners GP L.L.C. increased its position in Nasdaq by 29.1% in the third quarter.
+Adage Capital Partners GP L.L.C. now owns 287,040 shares of the financial services provider’s stock worth $13,947,000 after buying an additional 64,700 shares in the last quarter.
+Institutional investors own 72.47% of the company’s stock.

 Nasdaq Stock Performance